 With less password fatigue, users will expose passwords less.
-That’s good for security and unauthorised access risk.
+That’s a much better security posture against unauthorised access risk.

 All these benefits impact the bottom line, and improve customer satisfaction and loyalty.

 The technology might sound complex, and yes it is.
 The good news is that Ubisecure has been pioneering in customer SSO for many years.
-Our Identity Platform allows you to deploy a leading authentication, SSO and Customer Identity and Access Management (CIAM) solution in a very short time – either on-premise or in the cloud.
+Our Identity Platform allows you to deploy a leading authentication, SSO and Customer Identity and Access Management (CIAM) solution in a very short time – either in the cloud or on-premise software.